 Meet the MRN Staff

-Tony’s past efforts include handing marketing and public relations for Union Station Kansas City, where he served for a dozen years before moving to rail publishing and joining the team at White River Productions.
+Tony’s past efforts include handling marketing and public relations for Union Station Kansas City, where he served for a dozen years before moving to rail publishing and joining the team at White River Productions.
 In 2011, Tony was named editor of Model Railroad News.
-In 2016, Tony became editor of the quarterly publication HO Collector with Tony Lucio.
+In 2016, Tony became editor of HO Collector.
 In 2021, Tony became the managing editor for Diesel Era magazine.
 In addition, Tony helps archive WRP’s vast library of railroad images.
-Tony is a regular contributor on Lionel Strang’s “A Modelers Life” podcast, discussing a wide range of hobby subjects.
+Tony is a regular guest Ray Arnott’s Around The Layout Podcast.

 Contact Tony Cook here.